isomerpages/mlaw-corp/news/replies/_posts/2022-09-08-post-Statement by MinLaw & MHA on ICJ Statement Calling for SG to Establish Moratorium & Cease Punitive.md

 ---
-title: Statement by MinLaw & MHA on ICJ Statement Calling for SG to Establish a Moratorium on Executions & Cease the Use of Punitive Cost Orders Against Lawyers
+title: Statement by MinLaw & MHA on ICJ Statement Calling for Singapore to Establish a Moratorium on Executions & Cease the Use of Punitive Cost Orders Against Lawyers
 permalink: /news/replies/2022-09-08-minlaw-mha-statement-on-icj-statement/
 date: 2022-09-08